Ziang-Lu/Design-Patterns/4-Behavioral Patterns/1-Template Method Pattern/Template Method Pattern.md

     @abstractmethod
     def _build_walls(self) -> None:
         """
-        Protected helper function to build the walls of this house.
+        Protected helper method to build the walls of this house.
         This method works like a placeholder for a step of the above algorithm.
         :return: None
         """